Teachers:

 All students must have a University Laboratory High School Computer Usage Agreement signed and filed in the main office before they can be issued computer accounts for this course.

 Time will be allocated in class to complete most of the projects required for this course.
 You may occasionally have to take some work home, or use the Uni High computer labs during your free time.
-We expect that most students will have a Windows or Macintosh compatible computer and Internet access at home, and may sometimes give homework assignments that require them.
+We expect that most students will have a Windows or MacOS compatible computer and Internet access at home, and may sometimes give homework assignments that require them.
 If you don’t have Internet access at home, we will make other arrangements for the assignments that require it.
 Please talk to one of the teachers if necessary.

 The teachers are all available to help with any kind of problems you may be having with this course.
 Please don’t hesitate to make an appointment or drop by our offices whenever you feel you need some assistance.
 We’re all here to learn together, and want to stay in touch with you and find out how you’re doing.